VladShev38/raid-cb-simulator/README.md

 # Testing a configuration

-`raid_cb_simulator/simulator.py` is used to run individual configurations.
+`raid_cb_simulator/simulator.py` is used to run individual team configurations.
 Edit the `test()` function and set up the configuration you want to test.
 Several example configs already exist as reference.
 Once you're ready, you can test by running:

 ```commandline
 python .\raid_cb_simulator\simulator.py